mokchend/mysfpal-builds/README.md

 # MySFPal Application Builds
 This app is a proof-of-concept more than anything else.

-__Disclaimer__: This app is develop solely based on my own need & based on the repetitive taks.
+__Disclaimer__: This app is develop solely based on my own needs :-)

 # Introduction
 MySFPal is your toolbox to interact with multiple Salesforce instance from a single application.